List of Christmas Demands: 2016

 4. Clothes.
 In the continuing process of becoming more of a grown-up, I am still accepting dressier sweaters, slacks, shoes and shirts.
 Of course since the process is gradual, I continue to pretty much just wear Adidas Sambas with everything.
 Email me for details on sizes, etc.

 7. Trips.
-Please note that any international travel you get me should be a family trip.
-I think we'd all enjoy going to a Super Rugby match in 2016, to watch the Argentine team - either at home or away (and away probably means South Africa).
-As usual, I would also accept work-related trips, such as to the AILA Mid-Year Winter Conference in the Bahamas next month, or if you want to pay for my flight and hotel to the 2016 AILA Annual Conference in Las Vegas next June, I suppose that's ok too.
+I would still love a trip to a Super Rugby match in 2017, to watch the Argentine team - either at home or away (and away probably means South Africa).
+As usual, I would also accept work-related trips, such as to the AILA Mid-Year Winter Conference in St. Maarten (wherever that is - sounds warm) next month, or if you want to pay for my flight and hotel to the 2017 AILA Annual Conference in New Orleans next June, I suppose that's ok too.
+I also welcome flight vouchers from Chicago to Knoxville, as I go there often to oversee the VIDA office, and my rugby team, the Chicago Lawyers RFC is contemplating a trip to the Cayman Islands to play the Cayman Islands Law Society rugby team.
+Feel free to chip in for that as well.

 8. "Statue of Frogs".
 Yes, this again.
 One of my professors in law school had a small metal figurine on his desk, it was three frogs dancing on a base that read "Statue of Frogs" (a brilliant play on UCC 2-201!!).
 I have searched far and wide for one of these, for several years, but to no avail.
 I STILL can't even find a picture of it.
 I want one.